-- (a) The office shall retain the evidence used to establish the accuracy of the information in its files relating to the current ownership of a vessel and the information on the certificate of title. - (b) The office shall retain in its files all information regarding a security interest in a vessel for at least 10 years after the office receives a termination statement regarding the security interest.
-The information must be accessible by the hull identification number for the vessel and any other methods provided by the office. - (c) If a person submits a record to the office, or submits information that is accepted by the office, and requests an acknowledgment of the filing or submission, the office shall send to the person an acknowledgment showing the hull identification number of the vessel to which the record or submission relates, the information in the filed record or submission, and the date and time the record was received or the submission accepted.
-A request under this section must contain the hull identification number and be delivered by means authorized by the office. - (d) The office shall send or otherwise make available in a record the following information to any person that requests it and pays the applicable fee:

-- (1) whether the files of the office indicate, as of a date and time specified by the office, but not a date earlier than three days before the office received the request, any certificate of title, security interest, termination statement, or title brand that relates to a vessel: - (A) identified by a hull identification number designated in the request; - (B) identified by a vessel number designated in the request; or - (C) owned by a person designated in the request; - (2) with respect to the vessel: - (A) the name and address of any owner as indicated in the files of the office or on the certificate of title; - (B) the name and address of any secured party as indicated in the files of the office or on the certificate, and the effective date of the information; and - (C) a copy of any termination statement indicated in the files of the office and the effective date of the termination statement; and - (3) with respect to the vessel, a copy of any certificate of origin, secured party transfer statement, transfer-by-law statement under Section 20, and other evidence of previous or current transfers of ownership. - (e) In responding to a request under this section, the office may provide the requested information in any medium.
-On request, the office shall send the requested information in a record that is [self-authenticating] under [insert applicable rule of evidence].
+(a) The office shall retain the evidence used to establish the accuracy of the information in its files relating to the current ownership of a vessel and the information on the certificate of title.

+1 (b) The office shall retain in its files all information regarding a security interest in a 2 vessel, including any termination statement received by the office under Section 15, until at least 3 10 years after the office receives a termination statement regarding the security interest.
+The 4 information must be accessible by the hull identification number for the vessel and any other 5 indexing methods provided by the office.
+6 (c) If a person submits a record to the office, or submits information that is accepted by 7 the office, and requests an acknowledgment of the filing or submission, the office shall send to 8 the person an acknowledgment showing the hull identification number of the vessel to which th 9 record or submission relates, the information in the filed record or submission, and the date and 10 time the record was received or the submission accepted.
+A request under this section must 11 contain the hull identification number and be delivered by means authorized by the office.
+12 (d) The office shall send or otherwise make available in a record the following 13 information to any person that requests it and pays the applicable fee: 14 (1) whether the files of the office indicate, as of a date and time specified by the 15 office, but not a date earlier than three days before the office received the request, any certificate 16 of title, security interest, termination statement, or title brand that relates to a vessel: 17 (A) identified by a hull identification number designated in the request; 18 (B) identified by a vessel number designated in the request; or 19 (C) owned by a person designated in the request; 20 (2) with respect to the vessel: 21 (A) the name and address of any owner as indicated in the files of the 22 office or on the certificate of title;

+(B) the name and address of any secured party as indicated in the files of